 Another boost to growth could come from a decision by the government to launch a process of migration from analogue to digital broadcasting.
 This should stimulate a rise in TV set purchase rates as well as boost demand for set-top boxes.
 TV sets will be the main driver of AV category sales growth over the forecast period as consumers upgrade and trade their old models for digital.
-The potential TV set market was estimated at around 757,000 LCD TV set units in 2013, while total TV set sales were projected at around

-5.3mn units.
-Demand for video applications is forecast to continue to rise, with revenue projected to rise to around USD2.28bn by 2018.
+The potential TV set market was estimated at around 893,000 LCD TV set units in 2014.
+Demand for video applications is forecast to continue to rise, with revenue projected to rise to around USD2.4bn by 2019.

 Sales of LCD and plasma sets have increased as prices have fallen substantially.
 The demand for higher quality TV viewing experiences has seen demand for 42-inch and 50-inch plasma TV sets increase substantially.
 There is reportedly particularly strong demand in Iran for screens of 46-inches or more, rather than the 32-inch set which dominates elsewhere, which only accounts for around one-third of demand.
-At the same time, vendors are aware that TV sets are no longer purchased simply for watching broadcasts, and newer models from Samsung and other vendors include 'smart' capabilty allowing people to enjoy downloaded content.
+At the same time, vendors are aware that TV sets are no longer purchased simply for watching broadcasts, and newer models from Samsung and other vendors include 'smart' capability allowing people to enjoy downloaded content.

-AV: Demand Key Products (2013-2019)
+AV: Demand Key Products